niaz2016/yaqeenpay/BREVO_SMTP_SETUP.md

 Send-MailMessage -From "noreply@techtorio.online" `
                  -To "your-test-email@gmail.com" `
-                 -Subject "Test from YaqeenPay" `
+                 -Subject "Test from TechTorio" `
                  -Body "This is a test email via Brevo SMTP" ` -SmtpServer $SMTPServer `
                  -Port $SMTPPort `